ING: What companies and investors should know about COP28

 1123 GLOBAL Target of $100bn in climate finance for developing countries by 2020 was not met ING

 Given the size of the challenge and slow progress – as well as new targets entering the picture – climate finance will feature prominently at COP28 too.
 A key outcome of last year’s COP27 is that developed countries agreed to form a new fund to specifically help developing countries cope with the loss and damage of climate change.
-But as the amount, form, and timeframe of this fund are undecided, there could be a few years before the money starts coming in for developing countries.
+But as the amount, form and timeframe of this fund are undecided, there could be a few years before the money starts coming in for developing countries.
 There also remains the big question of whether developed countries will reach the (now undecided) target on time.

 These climate finance targets may seem to only concern governments from developed countries.
 However, they can also provide opportunities for the private sector.
 Alongside a recognition of the need for a higher level of private-sector involvement in climate financing in developing countries, there are also calls for governments and international institutions (such as multilateral banks) to support, incentivise and de-risk projects in those countries.
 Supporting mechanisms include loan guarantees, risk insurance and syndicated loans.
 From the private sector perspective, companies and investors would benefit from building new businesses in developing countries, as well as harnessing opportunities for new technologies.
 This would also enhance a ‘just transition’ as they would be working to reduce emissions not only in their home countries but also in developing states.

 However, this is easier said than done.
 Companies and investors that hold a more international view of pursuing projects in emerging economies may run up against the current geopolitical discourse.
-So, discussions on risk mitigation strategies from the tense geopolitical landscape and those on climate support and opportunities in developing countries will feature prominently in boardrooms.
+So discussions on risk mitigation strategies from the tense geopolitical landscape and those on climate support and opportunities in developing countries will feature prominently in boardrooms.
 As a result, companies and investors need to think about how to better balance the opportunities, risks, and potential resistance.
 Governments and international institutions need to provide consistent policy and support to minimise uncertainty which would slow down climate finance progress.

 COP28 is about mitigation and adaptation, but companies and investors have a broader view

-COP’s main focuses are centred on preventing climate change (mitigation), adapting to climate change (adaptation), and dealing with the negative impacts of climate change (loss and damage).
+COP’s main focuses are centred on preventing climate change (mitigation), adapting to climate change (adaptation) and dealing with the negative impacts of climate change (loss and damage).
 But there’s still more to be done.
 The footprint of companies and investors needs to stay within the planetary boundaries, which is broader than reducing CO2 and protecting from global warming.
 According to the Stockholm Resilience Centre, planetary boundaries refer to the limitations within which human activities need to stay to ensure the Earth can maintain the stability and resilience of operation.
 The centre has pointed out that six of the nine planetary boundaries – including climate change, biodiversity loss, freshwater, and novel entities, e.g., plastics pollution – have already been breached as of 2023.
 This means that the Earth may have already permanently lost the ability to self-regulate and operate in these areas.
 And that action is needed to operate within the planetary boundaries again.

 1123 GLOBAL bneGreen Currently, six out of nine planetary boundaries have been crossed ING